smartgeber Logo

 Understanding Your Router's Device Limit for Smart Home Setups

-What Determines a Router's Device Limit?
+What is a Router Device Limit?

-General Rule of Thumb for Device Limits
+General Rule of Thumb for Device Limit

 Testing Your Router's Current Capacity